Examples of Good Map Design#

 Sources#

-It is possible to give the source of each data under the legend, or to do it in a dedicated space in the map.
+It is possible to give the source of each data under the legend, or to do so in a dedicated space in the map.
 The level of precision of the sources varies according to the author or the precision of the data.

 1. Proportional circles vs. solid colors#